Wesbest/KubernetesForEveryone/README.md

 kubectl delete pod kubern8sdemo-68fcf74b6-55vjr
 ```

 Okay we have now deleted the pod.
-Let's take a look at the status of the pods
+Let's take a look at the status of the pods.

 ```bash
 kubectl get pods